DIG WE MUST

 Director

-Aaron Luis Levinson is a multi-Grammy award winning music producer and documentarian.
+Temple University film program graduate Aaron Luis Levinson is a multi-Grammy award-winning music producer and documentarian.
 He is known for founding the Spanish Harlem Orchestra and producing the pioneering jazz project The Philadelphia Experiment.
 Levinson has taught at Temple University and the University of the Arts.
-His work in documentary film began on the legendary Bontoc Eulogy directed by Marlon Fuentes.
+His documentary work includes sound and production for the legendary Bontoc Eulogy directed by Marlon Fuentes, score for Showtime’s Toe Tag Parole by the Oscar winning directors Alan & Susan Raymond, and appears as himself in the CTV documentary The Musical Brain.

 Director’s Statement